 WashU-BJC joint policy effective Jan.
 1, 2022: Human data to be deidentified and disclosed to for-profit entities for the purposes of product development must be reviewed and approved by the Human Data Review Committee (HDRC) via the process outlined below.
 The full written policy is available here (internal access only).

-Please read the information here and use the button below to propose a disclosure when ready.
-You will be taken to the Office of Health Information and Data Science’s single-intake form for services.
-Please select “Request for Initial Joint Governance Review” for consideration by the HDRC and allow five business days for this initial review.
+Please read the information here and use the button below to propose a disclosure for committee review when ready.
+You will be taken to the Human Data Review Committee (HDRC) proposal intake form.
+Kindly allow five business days for initial review.

 Contact hdrc@wustl.edu with questions.